josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 # 📋 History of Presenting Complaint
-**First created:** 2026-09-07 | **Last updated:** 2026-09-14
+**First created:** 2026-09-07 | **Last updated:** 2026-09-20
 *A longitudinal history of British force design, operational learning, training risk, affordability pressure and the recurring problem of sustaining readiness through strategic change.*

 ---

-## 📋 History of the Presenting Complaint
+## 🧭 Orientation

 The September 2026 Army collective-training dispute is not an isolated event.